 Visiting Layer Marney Tower

 Invitation to View is a way individuals can have a Guided Tour not only of Layer Marney Tower, but of hundreds or other historic homes.
-There are 6 Invitation to View guided tours this year at Layer Marney Tower.
+We have had 5 Invitation to View guided tours this year at Layer Marney Tower, one Christmas one left on 5th December.
 Book through Historic Houses on 01946 690823 or through their web site

 If you a member of a group but don’t feel a Guided Tour or Invitation to View visit is quite right for your group, why not come on a Group Visit?
 These are for 15 or more people and you can have reduced entry for £8.00 per person.
 As an add-on, Group Visits can book a short 20 minute introductory talk by an experienced Layer Marney Tower Guide for an additional £20.00.
 Choose from talks on: An Introduction to the history of Layer Marney Tower, Layer Marney Tower owners over the last 500 years, Layer Marney Church, an introduction to the East Anglian artists exhibition at the Tower or an introduction to the Garter Knights’ Crowns and Crests exhibition.
 Contact us for more details.